GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/preprocess_data.md

 extract it to a script).

 The basic approach followed here is to:
-* **Step 1:** Parse relevant wave time-series data at a number of sites (all near-ish to Old Bar), and convert them to a single time-series representing waves at Old Bar.
+* **Step 1:** Parse relevant wave time-series data at a number of sites (all near-ish to the coastal town Old Bar, which was the site of interest for our study), and convert them to a single time-series representing waves at Old Bar.
-* **Step 2:** Parse tidal observations, and astronomical tidal predictions, for a site near Old Bar.
+* **Step 2:** Parse tidal observations, and astronomical tidal predictions, for a site near Old Bar, and interpolate these onto the previous time-series.
-* **Step 3:** Extract storm-events from these time-series, based on some precise definition of storms.
-* **Step 4:** Extract *summary-statistics* describing each storm event.

-The above summary statistics will later be subject to statistical modelling.
+In other files, we will extract storm summary statistics from the provided time-series, and statistically model their properties.

 # **Step 1: Parse the wave time-series data**